Jguer/yay/README.md

 ### Changelog

+#### 1.100
+- Added manpage
+- Added -G to get pkgbuild from the AUR or ABS.

 #### 1.91
 - `--downtop` has been replaced with `--bottomup` (as is logical)
 - `yay -Ssq` and `yay -Sqs` now displays AUR packages with less information